Running API Firewall on Docker for REST API¶

 The fastest method to deploy API Firewall on Docker is Docker Compose.
 The steps below rely on using this method.

-commands to deploy the same environment in this section.
+If required, you can also use docker run.
+We have provided proper docker run commands to deploy the same environment in this section.

 Step 1.
-Create the docker-compose.yml
+Create the docker-compose.yml file¶

 To deploy API Firewall and proper environment using Docker Compose, create the docker-compose.yml with the following content first: